williamslab/druid/README.md

 RUNNING ONLY ON SPECIFIC INDIVIDUALS
 ------------------------------------

-One may run DRUID on a subset of individuals in the dataset via the flag '-u [file.inds]'.
+One may run DRUID on a subset of individuals in the dataset via the flag `-u [file.inds]`.
 If one wishes to analyze only individuals A,B, and K, 'file.inds' should appear as follows:

 A